Austin serial bombings: Aftermath

-Subsequent bomb hoaxes and incidents

 On March 17, Live Nation Music, a company organizing events for the annual South by Southwest film and music festival (which ran from March 9 to 18), received a bomb threat via email.
 Additional threats were made by phone to the eBay customer service center in Austin.
 Police searched the area mentioned in the email and found nothing of concern, but planned performances by The Roots and Ludacris, among others, were canceled.
 Police arrested 26-year-old Trevor Weldon Ingram the next day; Ingram is charged with making a terroristic threat, a third-degree felony, in connection with the email.
 Police do not believe Ingram had any link to the explosions in Texas.

 On March 20, a man was burned by a device described as an "artillery simulator device" in a donation box at a Goodwill in South Austin, and was taken to St. David's South Austin Medical Center.
 ATF agents and police officers quickly responded to the scene, and firefighters of the Austin Fire Department (AFD) evacuated the building of civilians.
 The Austin Police Department announced shortly afterward via Twitter that this appeared unrelated to the serial bomber.